sftpplus/sftpplus-docs/chevah/server/static/documentation/configuration/locations.rst

 The files stored in Azure File Service shares are accessible via the SMB protocol and HTTP API.
 Azure Files is specifically a network file system.
-SFTPPlus will use the HTTPS based API to manage the files.
+SFTPPlus will use the HTTPS-based API to manage the files.

 The HTTPS connections will use the default list of `secure` ciphers and will accept TLS v1.0, TLS v1.1 and TLS v1.2 protocols.